Nicceboy/blog/content/posts/latex-with-containers-and-apple-silicon/index.md

 ## Setting up container runner

-There are already quite many options to run OCI containers even on ARM.
+There are already quite many options to run OCI containers on ARM and MacOS.
 The obvious choice would be [*Docker Desktop on Mac*](https://docs.docker.com/desktop/install/mac-install/), but we don't want yet-another Chromium instance to consume battery.

-There are options, but they are all QEMU based since containers are based on Linux:
+There are options, but they are all QEMU based since containers are based on Linux kernel:
   * [Colima](https://github.com/abiosoft/colima) as a minimal CLI-based daemon (containerd/dockerd) with [Lima](https://github.com/lima-vm/lima)
-  * [Finch](https://github.com/runfinch/finch) as [AWS](https://aws.amazon.com/blogs/opensource/introducing-finch-an-open-source-client-for-container-development/) backed, aims to bring native client on MacOS for nerdctl and containerd
+  * [Finch](https://github.com/runfinch/finch) as [AWS](https://aws.amazon.com/blogs/opensource/introducing-finch-an-open-source-client-for-container-development/) backed, aims to bring a native client on MacOS for nerdctl and containerd with Lima
-  * [Podman](https://podman.io/getting-started/installation) (No daemon,based on libpod)
+  * [Podman](https://podman.io/getting-started/installation) (No daemon, based on libpod)
   * [Podman Desktop](https://podman-desktop.io/) (No daemon, based on libpod)
   * [Rancher](https://rancherdesktop.io/) (containerd/dockerd and Lima)